-The Tuition and Fee Master Payment Contract is required of all students and notifies students and authorized payers of their rights and responsibilities regarding the tuition account. .
+The Tuition and Fee Master Payment Contract is required of all students and notifies students and responsible parties of their rights and responsibilities regarding the tuition account.
 For additional information on the contract please click here.

-To see if your funds are available, log into Webadvisor and select Make a Payment/View Monthly Statement.
-On the next page, if the amount next to the word STAR in the red box has a minus (-) sign, check with the Business Office to request your refund.
+To see if your funds are available, log into my.chapman.edu and select 'Access ePay' under the Finance Section.
+On the next page, if the amount has a minus (-) sign, check with the Business Office to request your refund.

 Refunds can be requested with the Business Office in person or by emailing your Student Account Advisor from your Chapman email address.

 If the refund is caused by the PLUS loan, parent permission to release the credit balance to the student is required.
 Please click on the link to download the Parent Plus authorization release form.

 If a refund has been issued and new charges are later added, it is the responsibility of the student to make sure payment is made.

 Chapman will report to the IRS required information about students who were billed for at least one credit hour in any semester of a tax year.
 1098-T statements will be mailed by January 31st of the following year.
 If you were not billed tuition and fees for the preceding year, you will NOT receive a 1098-T. If you do not have a valid SSN or TIN on file, you will NOT receive a 1098-T.